The Sacred Experience of a Traditional Pow Wow

 Niá:wen and Chi-Miigwech to all the photographers who shared their photos.

-Main Photo: Percy Tabobondung – Parry Island and Shawanaga, Phoenix – Shawanaga and Matthew Rutledge from Lac Seul.
+Main Photo: Percy Tabobondung – Parry Island and Shawanaga, Phoenix Tabobondung – Shawanaga and Matthew Rutledge from Lac Seul.
 Photo by Jake Good